kimdesok/DeepPATH/README.md

 (The full dataset had a training set of 1024 WSIs and a validation set of 206 WSIs while the small set had 100 WSIs and 50 WSIs, respectively.
 Both sets had a test set of 207 WSIs.)

-Below showing the loss and accuracy changes during the training of a fine tuned ResNet50 model with the small dataset
+Below showing the loss and accuracy changes during the training of a fine tuned ResNet50 model with the small dataset as an example.

 ![image](https://github.com/kimdesok/DeepPATH/blob/master/Resnet50_small_fine_tuned_plot.png)